sungsujeong/data-analysis-portfolio/README.md

 ## [Part 2: Simple Linear Regression](https://nbviewer.jupyter.org/github/sungsujeong/James_Portfolio/blob/master/Project%2004/Project%2004_Part%202_Simple%20Linear%20Regression.ipynb)
 ## [Part 3: Multiple Linear Regression](https://nbviewer.jupyter.org/github/sungsujeong/James_Portfolio/blob/master/Project%2004/Project%2004_Part%203_Multiple%20Linear%20Regression.ipynb)
 ## [Part 3.1: Multiple Linear Regression Model in 3D](https://nbviewer.jupyter.org/github/sungsujeong/James_Portfolio/blob/master/Project%2004/Project%2004_Part%203a_Multiple%20Linear%20Regression%20Model%20in%203D.ipynb)
-* Performed linear regression analysis to examine the relationship between variables to answer the questions below:
+* Performed linear regression analysis to examine the relationships between variables to answer the questions below:
   * "what are the indicators that raise the probability of scoring a goal?"
   * "Does a team with the better defence tend to win a match?"
   * "What are the factors that could determine the victory of a match?